lcrasovan/elixirContainer/README.md

-# This container is a collection of examples for easy, baby-step elixir learning
+# This container is a collection of examples for easy, baby-step elixir learning and to experiment with elixir

 For the moment there are two apps under the same Elixir "umbrella"